pvdz/zeparser3/tests/testcases/parser/functions/declaration/block_scoped/gen/var_func/async_function_fx0028x0029x007bx007d.md

 `````
 throws: Parser error!
-  Tried to define a var `f` which was already bound as a lexical binding
+  Found a var binding that is duplicate of a lexical binding on the same or lower statement level

 { async function f(){} var f }
                            ^------- error